xdth/TundraAI/README.md

 While the primary use case is to support a specific software product, the project is designed to be **documentation-agnostic** — it should work with any set of supported documents and can be used across different software projects or use cases.

-TundrAI will be developed and published on the creator's personal GitHub account, and when mature, will be offered to the company for internal integration. and, when mature, will be offered to the company for internal integration.

 ---

 ## 🔧 Tech Stack